NehemiahSkan/CSE_151A_GP/README.md

 In conclusion, for this model, we tried to make a model predict something impossible.
 Which is the question of, out of millions of comments, which ones are going to go viral.
 If our model worked sucessfully, it probably would've been able to be used to make a lot of money.

+In the future, we could potentially make our model run better by proprocessing our data better.
+Specifically, performing lemmatization and stemming would reduce the computational complexity of our model.

 ### RNN Model 2 (Subreddit Classification)
 For this classification model, we ended up with rather good results.
 Out of the 10 possible choices for subreddits, the model was able to select the right one 55% of the time.